-There’s quite a bit of variation in this category, so I’ll split “hard cases” into a few sub-categories and discuss each one in detail.
-So, let’s dive in and begin with my least-favorite type of hard case…
+There’s quite a bit of variation in this category, so I’ll split “hard cases” into the following four sub-categories and discuss each one in detail:

 This pathetic excuse for a guitar case barely deserves to be in the “hard case” category.
 Made from chipboard–a thick cardboard-like material–they’re somewhere between a soft and hard case.
 They have extremely cheap latches and hardware that is prone to failure.
 They lack any kind of padding or plush material inside to protect the guitar or hold it securely.

 Chipboard cases are really only available for acoustic guitars.
 When shopping for a guitar case online, you won’t always see “chipboard” mentioned in the product title, so be very careful when ordering a case for your acoustic.
 If you come across what looks like a sturdy acoustic guitar case, but only costs about $50, it might be one of these chipboard pieces-of-crap (but not always).
 A dead giveaway is that online sellers will usually only advertise a chipboard case with the lid closed.
 They won’t show the inside because the lack of a soft, plush interior would turn off most buyers… and rightly so.